HackManiac/Ruhestein/README.md

 	It's WoW's german localization for the Hearthstone item.

+- **The web UI is ugly, can't you make it nicer?**

+	My focus is on the mechanics, not on the visuals.
+And well, we all get a nicer version of this game once the original goes live, don't we?

 - **Is Blizzard okay with this project using their IP?**

 	Well, I tried to contact them several times but did not get any reply back.
-That either means that they were to busy to aswer or that they don't mind.
+That either means that they were to busy to answer or that they don't mind.
 In case they do mind I will be contacted nevertheless :)

 ## Credits and Legal Notes

+Thanks to Blizzard and especially Team 5 for making this incredible game!
+You guys rock!

 Hearthstone is a trademark, and Warcraft, Battle.net and Blizzard Entertainment are trademarks or registered trademarks of Blizzard Entertainment, Inc.  in the U.S., and/or other countries.
 All other trademarks referenced herein are the properties of their respective owners.